tster/cid-docs-pages/index.md

 ## Subprotocols

 The core Canto Identity Protocol has no notion of identity traits, such as display name.
-Instead, it provides a standardized interface (`CidSubprotocolNFT.sol`) for granular, trait-specific identity protocols called Subprotocols.
+Instead, it aggregates identity from granular, trait-specific protocols called Subprotocols.

 [Subprotocol creation](subprotocol-creation.md) is permissionless.
-However, they must be [registered](subprotocol-creation.md#subprotocol-registration) with `SubprotocolRegistry.sol` for a one-time fee in order to be used within Canto Identity Protocol.
+However, subprotocols must be [registered](subprotocol-creation.md#subprotocol-registration) with `SubprotocolRegistry.sol` for a one-time fee in order to be used within Canto Identity Protocol.

 ### subprotocolNFTs